 Yes, I make a clear distinction between good and evil.
 For me, anything that goes against God’s plan for us as individuals is evil.
 Conversely, anything that supports God’s plan for us is good.

 Let us test that…

 We know that God gave man agency, the right to choose what we do.
-Granted, there are consequences to doing evil (i.e. murder) but God does not forced us to not murder.
+Granted, there are consequences to doing evil (i.e. murder) but God does not force us to not murder.
+However, He teaches us the principle that it is wrong.
 And therein is the difference – “force.”
 When we are compelled into doing something we lose our agency.
 When we are free to choose, we enjoy or suffer the consequences of those decisions that comes from exercising our agency.
-Example: If we drive recklessly and cause harm or damage we should be held accountable for those actions based on the choices that we made.
+Example: If we drive recklessly and cause harm or damage we should be held accountable for those actions based on the choice that we made top drive recklessly.
 Hence, we cause damage or harm we compensate those that were harmed by our actions/choices.
-However, if we drive recklessly and cause no damage or harm to anyone, what difference does it make?
+However, if we drive recklessly and cause no damage or harm to anyone, what difference does it make to anyone?

 The federal government sends billions and billions of dollars per year to local police departments.
-And why do you think they do?
+And why do you think they do that?
 In the old days they would call it what?

 So regardless of any damage or harm done by the driver, power and money flow directly and indirectly from the individual to the government or government employees.